splunk/splunk-sdk-java/README.md

       </repositories>
       ```

-   2. Add the dependency to the **pom.xml** file and update the version number to match the version of the Splunk SDK for Java that you are using:
+   2. Add the dependency to the **pom.xml** file and update the version number to match the version of the Splunk Enterprise SDK for Java that you are using:

       ```
       <dependencies>